fineanmol/plant-tree/README.md

-🌲 Updated on Wed, 23 Apr 2025 20:04:55 GMT
+🎍 Updated on Thu, 24 Apr 2025 12:48:44 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Truth can only be found in one place: the code."